Category: AI

 Roll Your Own AI: Ollama for Local LLM Use

 Techs and DIY enthusiasts, including two particular technologists on a certain podcast in Bellingham, have always shared their pursuits and explorations in experimenting in how get the increasingly more centralized web back to being decentralized.
-Tinkering to find new affordaible ways to back regular technologies or services back “home”, or localizing them, so there is less reliance…
+Tinkering to find new affordable ways to bring back regular technologies or services back “home”, or localizing them, so there is less…

 -